OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 Please note that the fields _**Password**_ and _**Authentication method**_ are mutually exclusive: for only one of these fields a value should be supplied.
 A warning will be given when a value is supplied for both fields.

+#### Teradata

+If you want to use a Teradata instance as the source database, after installing WhiteRabbit, you will need to download a zip file with the Teradata JDBC driver, and unzip it in de `repo` directory of the WhiteRabbit installation.
+The latest version tested with WhiteRabbit is 20.00.00.16 .

+The zip file can be downloaded [here](https://downloads.teradata.com/download/connectivity/jdbc-driver).

 ## Scanning a Database